Hedge Fund vs Private Equity: Recruiting, Careers and Salaries Compared

 To get in, you need to understand accounting, valuation, and financial modeling, but you must also have deal experience and know how to source, execute, and manage large transactions.

-Hedge funds attract more diverse candidates, including investment bankers, equity research professionals, buy-side analysts at other firms, and sales & trading professionals.
+Hedge funds attract more diverse candidates, including investment bankers, equity research associates, buy-side analysts at other firms, and sales & trading professionals.

 Quant hedge funds also hire many math, computer science, and engineering students who can program and build mathematical models for the markets.